Authors: Vikash Kumar, Shivam Kumar Gupta, Harsh Sharma, Uchit Bhadauriya, Chandra Prakash Varma

 III.
 ARTIFICIAL NEURAL NETWORKS

-Artificial neural networks are simply inspired by biological neural networks of animal brains.
-Artificial neural networks are basically a collection of interconnected nodes that are called artificial neurons or nodes.
-Each artificial neuron receives a signal and processes it and can also transmit the signal to other neurons connected to it.
-The connection by which artificial neurons are connected are called edges.
+ANN is inspired by the biological neural networks.
+It is basically an interface that allows different algorithms of machine learning to work together.
+There are many places where it works.
+E.g. - Image recognition, noise recognition and voice isolation.
+A group of interconnected nodes is what ANN is.
+Each node’s output is the input of another node.
+The connection by which artificial neurons or nodes are connected are called edges.
 All neurons and edges are assigned a weight that adjusts accordingly as the learning continues.
 The Artificial Neural Network is broadly divided into three layers input layer, hidden layer and output layer.
 Each node of input layer is connected to every node of hidden layer.
 Similarly, each node of hidden layer is connected to every node of output layer.

 VI.
 WORK SYSTEM

 Voice Isolation is done by making efficient use of Independent Component Analysis Algorithm and Gradient Descent Algorithm.
 The methodology of this system can be divided into five steps.
 First, M sources are taken as input.
 In second step, these M sources are to be recorded at discrete interval of time by M distinct microphones.
 Then, the amplitude of the sound will be recorded and it will be compared with pitch of recorded sounds with the given frequencies and after that Activation function will be applied.
 In the fourth step, the data will be trained using epoch (The term epoch means training the neural network with all the training data for only one cycle.) to attain best result.
 After that ICA Algorithm and Mathematical conditions will be applied.
 Then, It checks a condition, if epoch is less than number of iterations.
 If the condition is true, new random parameters are passed along with input signals and ICA Algorithm is applied again.
 This process goes on until the condition is false.
 In the final step, this trained data will be used to separate the voice from mixed signals and generate different audio files.